QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

       Running video : https://www.youtube.com/watch?v=cHpeankp3WY

       Note : user can test it with Czech Krone (CZK) or Euro
-             With this test 2 tests are executed : one for CZK test, the other is for EUR test
+             With this test 2 checks are executed : one check for CZK, one check for EUR

-             It is possible to create 2 different tests for EUR and CZK, but they are on the same page : it is quicker to test them together
+             It is possible to create 2 different test cases (multiple lines at Examples section) for EUR and CZK, but they are on the same page : it is quicker to
+             test them together

       -  Feature: Testing of Erste's website : transaction amount test